POTS and ADHD: Shared Symptoms, Differences & More

 Fatigue and low energy

-Persistent tiredness is common in both conditions.
-In ADHD, fatigue may come from mental overexertion or poor sleep routines, while in POTS it often follows standing, physical activity, or changes in blood pressure.
-Tracking fatigue in the Human Health symptom tracker can reveal when and why your energy drops.
+Persistent fatigue is common in both conditions.
+In ADHD, it may stem from mental overexertion or disrupted sleep, while in POTS, it frequently worsens after standing, exertion, or blood pressure shifts.
+Tracking fatigue in the Human Health app’s symptom tracker can help reveal when and why your energy drops.

 Dizziness and lightheadedness